 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Although our work is youth-oriented, our Site is not primarily directed at children under 16 and we do not knowingly collect or solicit personal information from anyone under the age of 16.
-If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us on firstname.lastname@example.org.
+Although our work is youth-oriented, our website and services are not primarily directed at children under 16 and we do not knowingly collect or solicit personal information from anyone under the age of 16.
+If you are aware that a child has provided us with information without their consent, he or she should contact us on email@example.com.
 We will delete such information from our files as soon as reasonably practicable.

 Bounce Forward adheres at all times to data protection legislation (currently the Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 (GDPR)), which provides the rights for individuals.
 You have the right to access the personal information we hold about you, and there are, subject to certain limitations, a number of ways you can control the way in which and what information we store and process about you.
 We explain your individual rights and controls below.
 You can read more about data rights on the Information Commissioner’s website.
 If you have questions please email us firstname.lastname@example.org:

-Access – you may access the information we hold about you at any time via your profile/account or by contacting us directly.
-Access will be provided free of charge (subject to certain situations where we may charge a small “reasonable fee”).
+Access – you may access the information we hold about you by contacting us directly to email@example.com

 Correction– you can also contact us to update or correct any inaccuracies in your personal data.